stmayne/sagemaker-basketball/README.md

 **Now we will need to detail the IAM permissions that our SageMaker instance will have.
 We will need to give it access to our S3 bucket that we created earlier.**

+* Under the section labled: Permissions and encryption, look for IAM Role

-* Choose to create a new IAM role
+* Click on the dropdown box and choose to create a new IAM role

 * Enter in the name of your S3 bucket to give access